min2ha/ukwa-site/content/target/62506/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: STEPHEN GLOVER: I predict Brexit won't ground a single plane and Ryanair's bumptious Irish boss will have egg on his face

 Comments on Ryanair boss Michael O'Leary's threat to ruin family holidays by grounding his aircraft in an attempt to thwart Brexit.